ceddy4395/seminar-presentation/PITCHME.md

 @ul[spaced-list-items]
 - Recommendations based on items peer users have rated
-- Problem for new users with limited information available about them
 - Cold start problem
   + Sub-optimal recommendations for new users
   + Missing ratings for new items